Table of Contents

 Overview

-- The only costume in the game that buffs allies' chain stacks (other than MB.Celia, who only buffs herself)
++ The only costume in the game that buffs allies' chain stacks (other than MB.Celia, who only buffs self).
+Essential for Last Night high scoring.

 - High ongoing SP cost, as the buff needs to be re-applied every turn

-- Energy Guard is nice, but not very strong compared to other buffs (even with potential boosts)
+- Energy Guard is nice, but not very strong compared to other defensive buffs (even with potential upgrades)

 Can Refi replace your other buffers?